 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Many wine lovers are confused about the proper way to orient their wine bottles during long-term storage.
 Many folks are storing their wine bottles upside down with the cork on the bottom.
 While this is not the preferred method, this article will examine why it may not be all that and potentially really good.
-It is absolutely a topic that required a deeper look.
+It is absolutely a topic that requires a deeper look.

 If sediment build-up in wine isn’t an issue for you and you are willing to take your chances with gravity, storing bottles upside down can be a viable option.